zachpanter/old-taskengine/README.md

 # TaskEngine

 **Mantra**

 Tasks are opportunities to turn possibility into competence.

 **Analogy**

-We are like steam-locomotives.
-We have places to go, timetables to meet, and things to see along the way.
+Steam-locomotives illustrate our busy lives: We have places to go, timetables to meet, and things to see along the way.

 To do this, we need fuel.
 We need maintenance.
 We need to coordinate our travels.